VSChina/iot-hub-e2e-diagnostic/README.md

 2. If you have VS 2017 installed already, you could just open DeviceSDKWrapper.sln, fill in the app.config of Sample project with **Device Connection String**, set the Sample project as startup project and run it.
 3. If not, you could unzip Sample/Sample.zip, update deviceConnectionString in Sample.exe.config with the value get from azure portal, then run Sample.exe

-### Check Dashboard
+### Open Dashboard
-Among all resources deployed by ARM template, there is one App Service resource starting with **webapp**, find the App Service first, then navigate to its Overview tab, make a note of the **URL** value.
+Among all resources deployed by ARM template, there is one App Service resource starting with **webapp**, find the App Service first, then navigate to its Overview tab, make a note of the **URL** value which is called Dashboard.

    ![](images/Dashboard.png)
-Open the url, switch to "Diagnostics Map", the number of messages should be 0.
+Open the dashboard, switch to "Diagnostics Map", the number of messages should be 0.

 ### Update Device Sampling Rate
 1. Stay in the page, navigate back to **Home**